RTippin/messenger-ui/README.md

 ## For use with [rtippin/messenger][link-messenger]

-### Features
-- Ready-made UI and web routes for use with the core messenger package.
+### Ready-made UI and web routes for use with [rtippin/messenger][link-messenger].

-- Laravel echo setup and ready to connect to your laravel-echo-server!
+### Notes
+- This package provides web routes that pertain to the `messenger` core.
+No authentication routes/system will be setup for you.
+- Our compiled `NotifyManager.js` uses laravel echo, with the `socket.io` library (no option for pusher at this time).
+- You will need to setup your own websocket implementation for `socket.io`, as well as configure your laravel app's broadcast driver to use your websocket credentials.
+  - For a quick setup using [tlaverdure/laravel-echo-server][link-echo-server] websockets, follow the instructions at the bottom.

+---

 # Installation